Updated and effective as of 03-23-20

 semester to analyze an interesting data-based research question.
 The project

-You must complete the final project and present your work in class to pass the course.
+You must complete all components of the final project to pass the course.

 Participation and application exercises